-- Provide a description of specific area that may be affected by the response strategy (i.e. Sample Bay, 100-mile section of outer coastline, etc.).
+• Provide a description of specific area that may be affected by the response strategy (i.e. Sample Bay,

+100 mile section of outer coastline, etc.).
 Include some measure of the area potentially impacted (i.e., "This plan addresses oil spill response activities that may be conducted out two miles from the coast throughout the 100 mile coastline area encompassed by this ACP").
 If different activities are being proposed in different areas, identify this.
 The team should discuss the appropriateness of presenting this information in terms of the activities that will be conducted within each area, or the areas where each activity will be conducted.
 For example, "Dispersants may be applied throughout the 10 mile coastline length of Area A and the 25 mile coastline length of Area B." Maps may be useful.

-This should be developed mainly by the action agency; however, modifications may be made with the assistance of the Services and subject to the approval process for chemical countermeasures in the NCP as appropriate. - Identify how to quickly obtain species/habitat information during a spill (i.e. first refer to ACP and site summary sheet, call State FWS, check website, etc.).
-This should be developed jointly by the action agency and the Services. - Identify emergency response points of contact to be notified during a spill.
-Establish spill parameters for notification as necessary.
-These should be included in emergency notification numbers as well as on any site summary sheets, in geographic response plans, etc.
+This should be developed mainly by the action agency; however, modifications may be made with the assistance of the Services.

+• Identify how to quickly obtain species/habitat information during a spill (i.e. first refer to ACP and site summary sheet, call State FWS, check website, etc.).